aruidev/pokeapi-jdbc/README.md

 The `JsonFileReader` class handles reading local JSON files and converts them to `JsonObject` objects using GSON.

-#### 4. Display Controllers
+#### 4. Controllers

+- `Controller`: Main controller for managing interactions between the local DB, the online API and the external JSON files.

+##### a.
+Display Controllers

-There are three types of controllers for displaying information:
+There are two types of controllers for displaying information:
-- `Controller`: For local database data.
 - `DisplayFromApi`: For API data.
 - `DisplayFromJson`: For data from local JSON files.

-#### 5. Copy and Update Controllers
+##### b.
+Copy Controllers

-Following the same structure, there are specific controllers for Copy and Update operations:
+Following the same structure, there are specific controllers for Copy operations:
 - `CopyFromApi`: For API data.
 - `CopyFromJson`: For data from local JSON files.

 #### 6. Menu Handling

 The `HandleMenu` class manages user interaction through menus and submenus that redirect to the corresponding functionalities.

+#### 7. Update Logs

+The UpdateLog related classes are used to track changes made to the pokemons table.
+Each time a row in the pokemons table is inserted, updated, or deleted, a new entry is automatically added to the `update_logs` table in de PokeApiDB with the following information:

+- Table name where the change occurred (pokemons)
+- Action performed (INSERT, UPDATE, or DELETE)
+- Row ID of the affected entry
+- Timestamp (changed_at) of when the change occurred

+#### How it works
+SQLite triggers are used to automatically insert log entries when changes occur in the pokemons table.

 ### Exception Handling